smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/04-Share-your-code/README.md

 get_data()
 ```

-You are also able to play with its scripts...
+You are also able to play with its scripts.
 We will do the same thing with our package so that it allows you to share your code with other developers.

 🤔 So why can't your classmates install your package by using: